objectionary/opeo-maven-plugin/src/it/spring-fat/README.md

 # Full Spring Fat Jar Integration Test

-This integration test verifies all the phases of the `opeo-maven-plugin` together with `jeo-maven-plugin` and `ineo-maven-plugin`.
-In this test we use created Spring Framework based application, build a fat jar application and then apply all the transformations and optimizations to it.
+This integration test verifies all the phases of the `opeo-maven-plugin` along with the `jeo-maven-plugin` and `ineo-maven-plugin`.
+In this test, we use a Spring Framework-based application, build a fat jar application, and then apply all the transformations and optimizations to it.

-The distinctive aspect of this test is its comprehensive process of handling
-dependencies: it downloads all required dependencies, unpacks them, applies transformations via the `jeo-maven-plugin`, and then tries to decompile the `jeo` representation via `opeo-maven-plugin:decompile`, then we apply oprimization via `ineo-maven-plugin:optimize` then we compile the optimized representation back to the original representation via `opeo-maven-plugin:compile`, then we assemble the compiled `jeo` representation back to bytecode by utilizing `jeo-maven-plugin:assemble"`.
-By doing this we can verify that that `opeo-maven-plugin` does not break the application and all its dependencies.
+The distinctive aspect of this test is its comprehensive process of handling application dependencies alongside the application code itself.
+It downloads all required dependencies, unpacks them, and compiles the entire application.
+Then, it applies transformations via the `jeo-maven-plugin` and receives the `jeo` representation, which it then tries to decompile using `opeo-maven-plugin:decompile`.
+Next, it applies optimization via `ineo-maven-plugin:optimize`, and then it compiles the optimized representation back to the `jeo` representation using `opeo-maven-plugin:compile`.
+Finally, it assembles the compiled `jeo`representation back into bytecode using `jeo-maven-plugin:assemble`.
+By doing all this steps, it can ensure that the `opeo-maven-plugin` does not break the application and works as expected.

 In short, the process is as follows:

-1. **Compile the application and download all it's dependencies**
+1. **Compile the application and download all its dependencies**
 2. **Unpack dependencies**
-3. **Disassemble**: Apply transformation via the `jeo-maven-plugin:dissassemble` goal for all the unpacked dependencies including the application itself.
+3. **disassemble**: Apply transformation via the `jeo-maven-plugin:disassemble` goal for all the unpacked dependencies, including the application itself.
 4. **Decompile**: Apply decompilation via the `opeo-maven-plugin:decompile` goal
 5. **Optimize**: Apply optimization via the `ineo-maven-plugin:optimize` goal
 6. **Compile**: Apply compilation via the `opeo-maven-plugin:compile` goal
 7. **Assemble**: Apply back transformation via the `jeo-maven-plugin:assemble` goal
-8. **Build the application**: Compiles the optimizaed application back into a fat jar.
+8. **Build the application**: Compiles the optimized application back into a fat jar.
 9. **Run the application**: Run the optimized application to verify that it works correctly.